-ELI LINK is an application that can be downloaded for free from the AppStore (for iOS) or GooglePlay (for Android) on a smartphone or tablet.
+ELI LINK is an application that can be downloaded free of charge from the AppStore (for iOS) or GooglePlay (for Android) on a smartphone or tablet.
 Thanks to ELI LINK, the material you see is enriched with multimedia elements that can be activated directly from a smartphone or a tablet.